 - Les Gouttes d'Or: A fairly reliable Premier Cru designation, this one is used by almost all of the leading producers.
 Though Ente's is a good wine, Bouchard's minerally rich one is the best.

 - Perrières: There are almost too many great wines to list that are located in this Premier Cru and are worthy of having their Chardonnay designated with Grand Cru.
 While overall personality varies too much to be generalized, the wines are usually amazingly powerful with characteristic peach and apricot notes.
 While sometimes a mineral edge can get in the way at a young age, they are just as rich as any Meursault and often much more concentrated, after the due 5-6 years of aging.
 Wines are often labeled Meursault-Perrières.
 With earthy, balanced richness, the Bouchard is a leader, as are the silky-soft but amazingly dense Coche-Dury, the explosive, concentrated Colin-Morey, the brisk, concentrated wine from Comte Lafon, the good-value Jadot, the austere Latour Giraud, the complex, fruity, unusual Morey, and the focused, knockout Roulot example.
-Collectively these wines make the vineyard deserving of Grand Cru status.

 - Le Porusot: Here the best wine certainly comes from Domaine Latour Giraud.
 This rich and silky wine is more subtle than many Meursaults are made out to be, and can become even more intriguing with age.
-An altogether reliable Premier Cru.

 - Les Ravelles

 These 10 Premiers Crus are, in practice, 99% of Premier Cru-labeled Meursault wine.
 However, certain Meursault vineyards claimed by Volnay-Santenots and Blagny are allowed to label their wine under Meursault anyway.
 Most of this wine is red, so labeling it Meursault would be extraordinarily illogical and is therefore very rare.
-In Volnay-Santenots there are 5: Les Santenots Blancs, Les Santenots du Dessous, Les Santenots du Milieu, and Les Vignes Blanches.
-Blagny has four: La Jeunelotte, La Pièce sous le Bois, Sous Blagny, and Sous le Dos d'Ane.
+In Volnay-Santenots there are four: Les Santenots Blancs, Les Santenots du Dessous, Les Santenots du Milieu, and Les Vignes Blanches.
+Blagny also has four: La Jeunelotte, La Pièce sous le Bois, Sous Blagny, and Sous le Dos d'Ane.
 This makes for an official 19 Meursault Premier Cru designations.